PatrizioAcquadro/Clinical-Trial-Search-Engine/README.md

 ### Documentation
 - `IR_Report.pdf`: A comprehensive report detailing the project's objectives, methodology, and outcomes.
-- `Presentation_Group1.pptx`: A PowerPoint presentation summarizing the project highlights and findings.
+- `IR_Presentation.pdf`: A PowerPoint presentation summarizing the project highlights and findings.

 ## Installation and Usage
 To set up and use this project, follow these steps: